Homemade Vegan Burgers

 For the olive oil: You can omit, but the oil adds a nice fat component to the burgers.
 Feel free to switch for avocado oil, safflower oil, sunflower oil, vegetable oil, or refined coconut oil.

-How to Make Vegan Burgers
+How to Make Plant Based Burgers

 As with all hand-formed burger recipes, this takes a little time.
 But once you make them once, you’ll have burgers for weeks and pull them out of the freezer when needed.